sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              *Introduction to Lattices and Order*,
              Cambridge University Press, 1997.

 ..
-[DCW2015] Dan-Cohen, Ishai, and Stefan Wewers.
-"Mixed tate motives and the
+[DCW2016] Dan-Cohen, Ishai, and Stefan Wewers.
+"Mixed Tate motives and the
              unit equation."
 International Mathematics Research Notices
              2016.17 (2015): 5291-5354.